 1. Turn off unnecessary lights

 An easy way on how to save energy at home is through lights usage.
-Always check if unnecessary lights are turned on, as this still consumes energy, especially if incandescent light bulbs are used.
+Always check if light bulbs are unnecessarily turned on, as this still consumes energy, especially if incandescent light bulbs are used.
 Lighting a home with the same amount of brightness with less energy consumption is possible by switching to energy-efficient light bulbs.
 Installing compact fluorescent lamps (CFLs) and light-emitting diodes (LEDs) for lighting can cut the energy use to about 20% to 80%.1 These types of bulbs also last 3 to 25 times longer than the traditional incandescent.

 Photo source: USESI